cds-hooks/docs/docs/hooks/order-review.md

 ## Context

 The set of orders being reviewed for signature on-screen.
 All FHIR resources in this _context_ MUST be based on the same FHIR version.
-All FHIR resources in the medications object MUST have a status of _draft_
+All FHIR resources in the medications object MUST have a status of _draft_.

 Field | Optionality | Prefetch Token | Type | Description
 ----- | -------- | ---- | ---- | ----